monnss69/monnss69/README.md

 - 🔭 I’m currently working as a Software Engineer Intern at [CareVerse]([https://mentor.love/](https://www.careverse.sg/)).

-- 🌱 I’m currently learning **React, Python in Algorithmic Trading and AWS**
+- 🌱 I’m currently learning **Advanced React, Python in Algorithmic Trading and AWS**

 - 💬 Ask me about **[In Progress]**